Griefed/docker-Curseforge-Bot/README.md

       - PUID=1000 # User ID
       - PROJECT_ID=430517 # The ID of your Curseforge project
       - PGID=1000 # Group ID
-      - GITHUB_TOKEN # (Optional) Required if you want the cache of the bot to be synched to a github repository.
+      - GITHUB_TOKEN= # (Optional) Required if you want the cache of the bot to be synched to a github repository.
 Create an github access token with full
       - GITHUB_REPO=CurseforgeBotCache # (Optional) If using GITHUB_TOKEN this will be the name of the repo where the bot will store the cache
       - FILE_LINK=curse # direct-link to file or curseforge-link on project page or nolink.
       - DISCORD_CHANNEL_ID=000000000 # The ID of the channel you want the bot to post in